oracle/docker-images/OracleWebCenterContent/dockerfiles/README.md

 More information on Docker and its installation in Oracle Linux can be found here: [Oracle Container Runtime for Docker User Guide](https://docs.oracle.com/en/operating-systems/oracle-linux/docker/)

 # 2. Hardware and Software Requirements
-Oracle WebCenter Portal has been tested and is known to run on the following hardware and software:
+Oracle WebCenter Content has been tested and is known to run on the following hardware and software:

 ## 2.1.
 Hardware Requirements